Joan Harris: Sterling Cooper

 Sometime before the start of the series, Joan was briefly married to a man named Scotty.
 Though Scotty is never seen, she mentioned to a friend in the season 6 episode "To Have and To Hold" that her marriage to him was the "worst six months of my life."

-Joan had also had an intimate relationship with copywriter Paul Kinsey (Michael Gladis) sometime before the series began; Joan ended the relationship because Paul had "a big mouth" (implying that he bragged about the relationship to others).
-Her roommate, Carol (Kate Norby), whom Joan knows from college, expresses romantic interest in Joan in the episode "The Long Weekend", although Joan gently rebuffs her advances.
+Joan had also had an intimate relationship with copywriter Paul Kinsey (Michael Gladis) sometime before the series began.
+Joan ended the relationship because Paul had "a big mouth," implying that he bragged about the relationship to others.
+Her roommate, Carol (Kate Norby), who Joan knows from college, expresses romantic interest in Joan in the episode "The Long Weekend," although Joan gently rebuffs her advances.

-In Season 2, Joan becomes engaged to Greg Harris (Samuel Page), a doctor at St. Luke's Hospital.
-Joan is in a difficult place when it comes to marrying Greg, as she struggles to balance both her sassy, independent femme fatale personality and the traditional vulnerability of a woman being less strong than her husband.
+In season 2, Joan becomes engaged to Greg Harris (Samuel Page), a resident physician at St. Luke's Hospital.
+Joan is in a difficult place when it comes to marrying Greg, as she struggles to balance both her sassy, independent personality and the traditional vulnerability of a woman being dependent on her husband.
 As the season goes on, Joan is clearly torn between wanting to be a well-off, married woman (the pinnacle of her ambition) and the fear that she will become a bored, lonely housewife.
 Joan chose Greg over the stereotypical rich men she has affairs with because he is handsome and a promising young doctor just about to launch his career as a surgeon.
 Greg needs her support, and seems like a good bet that he'll become a successful, romantic, and devoted husband.
 He turns out to be a poor choice, when his delicate ego, anger issues, and sense of entitlement clash with his utter lack of professional skill, preventing him from being either a successful husband, or a successful doctor.

 Her mixed feelings about her future are exacerbated when she is briefly given additional responsibilities at Sterling Cooper reading television scripts to determine ad placement, which thrills her.
 However, Media Director Harry Crane (Rich Sommer) ultimately hires a young, unqualified man to take over the ad placement job, to her disappointment.